nicocardiel/megaradrp-cookbook/cookbook/intro.rst

 |image3|

 **Figure 2:** *Plots showing the relation between resolving power (RFWHM) and wavelength coverage for all 18 MEGARA VPHs and for the LCB (left) and MOS (right) modes.
-Design values (colored lines) and measurements (grey lines that correspond to individual fiber spectra, while black thick and thin lines represent the mean and mean*\ ±1σ *curves when all fiber spectra are used) are both shown.*
+Design values (colored lines) and measurements (grey lines that correspond to individual fiber spectra, while black thick and thin lines represent the mean and mean* :math:`\pm 1\sigma` curves when all fiber spectra are used) are both shown.*

 The details on the different VPHs that can be used with MEGARA is given in Table 1.
 This table also includes the reciprocal (linear) dispersion